TomSumner28/trc-salesgpt-frontend/README.md

 3 → 0.025%
 ```

 Expected orders, revenue, total cashback and ROAS are displayed along with the appropriate currency symbol.

-Saved forecasts are stored in a Supabase table so the sales team can revisit results later.
+After generating a forecast you can save it.
+Visit the **Saved Forecasts** page to view or delete previous entries.